Onelinerhub/onelinerhub/clickhouse/how-to-use-optimize-table.md

-# How to use optimize table
+# How to optimize a table

 ### **Warning.** This query can take a lot of time and resources for large tables.